TunafishTiger/RoomsCalendar/README.md

 3. Click "Generate & Download Calendar"
 4. The calendar will be generated and you'll be redirected to a success page
 5. Click "Download Calendar" to download the PDF
+6. Click "Print Calendar" to send the calendar directly to the printer

 ## Project Structure